 "Krap khun carp."

 I exited the drugstore and washed down a Dilaudid with a Chang beer at a nearby bar.
 The girls were white-skinned and tall.
-A change from the Isaan emigres in Patpong.
+A change from the dark Isaan emigres in Patpong in Bangkok.
 I smiled at them for a second and they sneered with derision.

 Junkies were very low society or 'loso'.

-Bentham had a hotel on the Isle of Wight.
-They boiled lobsters at the Osborne House Annex, where I had holidayed one August with a South African model.
-The tall Englishman was ranting about Goya paintings to an overweight female backpacker.
-Bentham squinted beyond his drunken vision and blurted out my name in disbelief.
+Toby had a hotel on the Isle of Wight.
+They boiled lobsters at the Osbourne House Annex, where I had holidayed one August with a South African model.
+The Englishman was ranting about Goya paintings to an overweight female backpacker.
+Toby squinted beyond his drunken vision and blurted out my name in disbelief.

 “What are you doing here?”